hbk91/DigitalProductManagement_Prof_AlexCowan_UVADarden/index.md

 4. <a href='http://theleanstartup.com/book' target='_blank'>The Lean Startup</a>
 5. <a href='https://www.amazon.in/User-Story-Mapping-Jeff-Patton/dp/1491904909' target='_blank'>User Story Mapping by Jeff Patton</a>
 6. <a href='https://www.amazon.in/Testing-Business-Ideas-David-Bland/dp/1119551447' target='_blank'>Testing Business Ideas by David J. Bland and Alex Osterwalder</a>
+7. <a href='https://www.amazon.in/Made-Stick-Ideas-Survive-Others/dp/1400064287' target='_blank'>Made to Stick by Chip Heath and Dan Heath</a>